zieglerk/data-science-tutorials/README.md

 # data-science-tutorials

-This repository containsn jupyter-notebooks to accompany the tutorials for our data science lectures.
+This repository contains jupyter-notebooks to accompany the tutorials for our data science lectures.
 The following topics are covered (each within a separate folder).

 1. Dataset Visualization (Boston Housing minus the linear regression; also other datasets like Flower, MNIST-digits, 20newsgroups)
 2. Clustering